jbyrnesshay/launchschool_enrolled/lesson_3/Practice_problems/Medium_1.md

 buffer is re-assigned to different location in memory '=' rolling_buffer2 never adds to the buffer itself, but only to the method's local buffer rolling_buffer1 effectively alters the input argument, buffer2 does not

+question 7
+34

+question 8
+yes because []= is a method which mutates the caller

+question 9
+"paper"
+question 10
+"no"